asmalizaa/pythoncustomized/Chapter5.md

     print(row)
 ```

-You can streamline things a bit and perform multiple inserts by passing in a list of dictionaries of the field names and values for each insert:
+You can streamline things a bit and perform multiple inserts by passing in a list of dictionaries of the field names and values for each insert:

 ```python
 result = session.execute(select([people]).where(people.c.name == 'Jill'))